TaridWong/Digital-CV/README.md

 ## ✒️ PROFESSIONAL EXPERIENCE

 ### Graduate Research Assistant
+  - Identifying the Predictors of Mathematics Anxiety, Confidence, and Performance in Canada: An Educational Data Mining Approach (Fall 2022, Winter 2022), Educational Psychology Department, University of Alberta, Canada.
+    - Conducted extensive literature review on subject matter
+    - Assisted in the preparation of proposal for grant submission
+    - •	Contributed to the design of the research project

   - Student Perception of Teaching (SPOT) Survey Development (Summer 2022), Educational Psychology Department, University of Alberta, Canada.
     -  Coordinate with several student organizing bodies (e.g., student union, international student association, educational student association, graduate student association)
     -  Engaged in qualitative data collection